Don't Miss Any of the Exciting Things to Do in Jackson, Mississippi

-Jackson is home to a world-class music and arts scene and the birthplace of rhythm and blues, earning it the title of the "City with Soul."
-Located in the heart of vibrant downtown Jackson, The Westin Jackson puts guests close to all of the great things to do in Jackson MS - from the Mississippi Museum of Art to world-class blues clubs and excellent dining.
+Jackson is home to a world-class music and arts scene, and is the birthplace of rhythm and blues, earning it the title of the "City with Soul."
+Located in the heart of vibrant downtown, The Westin Jackson puts guests close to all of the great things to do in Jackson - from the Mississippi Museum of Art to world-class blues clubs and excellent dining.

-Our hotel is within walking distance of Thalia Mara Hall, Jackson's historic music and arts theatre, as well as other attractions like the Mississippi Museum of Art, Russel C. Davis Planetarium and the Hinds County Courthouse.
+Our hotel is within walking distance of Thalia Mara Hall, Jackson's historic music and arts theatre, as well as other attractions like the Russel C. Davis Planetarium and the Hinds County Courthouse.
 Little ones will enjoy visiting the Mississippi Children’s Museum and the Jackson Zoo.
+Whether you are looking for something to do today or this weekend or making plans for an upcoming visit in Jackson, you'll always find plenty of things to do here.

 Arts & Culture